-Cuba’s economic freedom score is 28.5, making its economy one of the world’s least free.
-Its overall score is 0.2 point higher than last year, with a notable decline in monetary freedom counterbalanced by gains in freedom from corruption and fiscal freedom.
+Cuba’s economic freedom score is 29.6, making its economy one of the world’s least free.
+Its overall score is 0.9 point higher than last year, with a slight deterioration in monetary freedom outweighed by improvements in three of the 10 economic freedoms, including trade freedom, fiscal freedom, and freedom from corruption.
 Cuba is ranked least free of 29 countries in the South and Central America/Caribbean region, and its overall score is significantly lower than the regional average.

 In recent years, the government has made measured concessions to encourage more entrepreneurship and private-sector growth.
 Communist Party–endorsed reforms to cut government payrolls and expand approved professions have not been broad enough to ensure any meaningful advancement in overall economic freedom.
 The state continues to interfere in most economic activity.
 Price controls are pervasive, and the two-tiered exchange rate regime continues to distort prices.

 Despite membership in the World Trade Organization, the economy remains relatively cut off from the international marketplace.
 Only state enterprises are allowed to engage in international trade and investment.
 The state uses an oppressive regulatory environment to suppress entrepreneurial activity and controls most means of production.
 Shallow credit markets impede access to credit for business activities.